anirudh1804/made-template/project/project-plan.md

 ## Description

 This data engineering project aims to investigate the relationship between temperature and CO2 emissions in India during the last decade.
 Both temperature and CO2 emissions from industrial factories and vehichles are crucial factors that can significantly impact the environment and public health.
-Understanding their correlation can provide valuable insights into how changes in CO2 emissions affect temperatures in the Indian context.
+Understanding their correlation can provide valuable insights about changes in CO2 emissions and how it affects temperatures in India.

 ## Datasources